 1. Sprinkle-Filled Chocolate Easter Eggs

-The only thing more fun than making these Easter treats is watching kids take that first bite.
+The only thing more fun than making these easy Easter treats is watching kids take that first bite.
 You’ll see delight and surprise on their faces when colorful sprinkles reveal themselves.
 The Petite Easter Egg Mold makes crafting these mini chocolate eggs a spring breeze.

 2. Easter Bunny Pops